pelavarre/byoverbs/futures.md

 ### 7 - Seventh traunch

 reinvent this wheel
     qiksys.suspend_globals()
     qiksys.resume_globals()
 like extend json.JSONEncoder to cover:  dt.datetime, dt.timedelta, set, tuple, ...

+maybe maybe 'pwd.py' and 'py.py' and 'time.py' are no longer trouble? https://pypi.org/project/py/ might always only be a Python 2 thing?

 ## Copied from